oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/3-create-and-connect-to-an-oci-compute-instance/create-and-connect-to-an-oci-compute-instance.md

     ```

     The prompt `opc@senti-meter-server` shows that a connection was made using the user `opc` to a computer named `senti-meter-server`  (your Compute Instance might be named differently).
-    From this moment on, we will refer to this terminal window as the `connected terminal` to differentiate it from other terminal windows we'll might require later on.
+    From this moment on, we will refer to this terminal window as the `connected terminal` to differentiate it from other terminal windows we'll might require.

-    Please note: The connection to the Compute Instance might break for various reasons.
+    > **Note:** The connection to the Compute Instance might break for various reasons.
 If the connected terminal becomes unresponsive or indicates that the connection has been broken, please repeat the steps in this section to re-establish the connection.

+You may now **proceed to the next lab**.

 ## Acknowledgements